AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

 ### Delete an applicant : `delete`

-You can delete a specific person from HireHive.
+You can delete a specific person from HireHive if their contact is no longer required.

 Format: `delete n/NAME`